 The walk starts from Bexley Rail Station at 10.30 (good connection from London Bridge at 9.49).
-We soon rejoin the Cray River, on a particularly attractive stretch with an ornamental lake, then pass Sidcup Place, with some of its 18 century core still intact.
-After crossing the A20 we enter Scadbury Park with the possibility of a small detour to see the moated 13 century manor house.
-After a stroll through the National Trust’s Petts Wood, we cross open fields to Jubilee Country Park.
-Following a short section of street walking, we enter Crofton Woods, finally finishing at Farnborough.
-From Farnborough village we take the 358 bus to Orpington Station (23 mins).
-From there trains go to London Bridge (15 mins).
+We soon rejoin the Cray River, walking along a particularly attractive stretch with an ornamental lake, before entering an open grassy area known as Sidcup Place, overlooked by a stand of magnificent giant redwood trees.
+After crossing the A20 we enter Scadbury Park nature reserve with its woods and meadows and the possibility of a small detour to see a moated 13 century manor house.
+After a stroll through the National Trust’s Willett Memorial Wood, we cross open fields to Jubilee Country Park, from where we head towards the end of this walk at Petts Wood Station.
 As before we will take a break for lunch mid-way through the walk, so all walkers will need to bring their own packed lunches and sufficient drinking water to last the day.

-As usual, we will take a break for lunch mid-way through the walk, so all walkers will need to bring their own packed lunches.
-However as this is a particularly long section of the Loop, both in distance and time, please bring extra refreshments and plenty of drinking water, particularly if the weather is hot.
+We will take a break for lunch mid-way through the walk, so all walkers will need to bring their own refreshments and plenty of drinking water, particularly if the weather is hot.